 Secondly, no technology during the day.

-Thirdly, indie only with minimal “mod cons.”
+Thirdly, indie only with minimal “mod cons” (modern conveniences).

 Historic motels, old-fashioned eateries, unique attractions, and mom-and-pop shops were the main attractions.